-In the middle part of the dialog can be seen the applied eigenshapes in the selected imperfection group.
-With the checkboxes in the first column each eigenshape can be turn off and on.
-With the last two columns the type of the amplitude and the value of the amplitude can be modified.
+In the middle part of the dialog can be seen the imperfection cases (applied eigenshapes) in the selected imperfection group.
+With the checkboxes in the first column each imperfection cases can be turn off and on.
+In the following columns, all the previously set parameters can checked and modified.

-With the DELETE ROW button the selected eigenshapes can be deleted from the imperfection group.
+With the DELETE ROW button, the selected imperfection cases can be deleted from the imperfection group.